 At the macroscopic level of tables and chairs, the distinction between waves and particles is clear-cut.
 Waves are a form of energy moving through a material medium, that is, through matter.
 In contrast, particles are tiny bits of matter.
 But, at the quantum level, things get complicated.

-The term “wave” has been applied at the quantum level on analogy to the term “wave” in the macroscopic world.
-However, quantum waves have somewhat different properties from macroscopic waves like water waves and sound waves.
+The term “wave” has been applied at the quantum level on analogy to the term “wave” in the macroscopic world of tables and chairs.
+However, quantum waves have somewhat different properties from macroscopic waves such as water waves and sound waves.
 This is discussed in the next section.

 In addition, at the quantum level, both energy and matter share in wave and particle properties.
 This is “wave-particle duality.”
 To appreciate wave-particle duality, it’s necessary to know the key differences between waves and particles.
 These are listed in the table below, followed by more detailed discussion.